TeamSPoon/pfc/README.md

 #### Compound Rules

-A slightly more complex rule is one in which the ruleís left hand side is a conjunction or disjunction of conditions:
+A slightly more complex rule is one in which the rule‚Äôs left hand side is a conjunction or disjunction of conditions:

 ```prolog